 Did you know that 80% of customers have done travel research on their smartphone?

 Being able to track how guests find your property is key in crafting an effective digital marketing plan.

-Working on understanding how to read analytics and applying them to key metrics will give your property the change to succeed.
+Working on understanding how to read analytics and applying them to key metrics will give your property the chance to succeed.
 Take the time to understand these key metrics:

 Use Augmented Reality to show potential guests 3D tours of hotel rooms on mobile, and AR games to provide an interactive experience.

 The more you interact with guests using technology, the more your audience will be excited to stay at your location.
 In 2019, major advancements are expected to happen in the world of Augmented Reality.

 eDreams, a European online travel company, has launched a new augmented reality function that plays into the mobile app sphere.
 It allows travellers to quickly scan their hand luggage to make sure that it meets airline size requirements.
 Customers will save time.